A short history on giving gifts

 Christmas time is not the only event to involve giving gifts, and also many other traditions have got a rich history of showing love by way of presents.
 Anniversary gifts are thought to go back to the Middle Ages in Germanic nations.
 A spouse was given a silver wreath by her close friends to celebrate 25 years of marriage and then a gold one to celebrate a 50th anniversary which is where the current phrases originated from.

-more dates became eligible for anniversary gifts.
+Over the years, more dates became eligible for anniversary gifts.
 From the Victorian period, wood was a popular gift for the fifth anniversary and also 60 years of marriage became known as a diamond wedding anniversary following celebrations of Queen Victoria’s 60th year as monarch.
 Other significant anniversary dates celebrated with special anniversary gifts range from the 20th (china), 30th (pearl) and also 40th (ruby), and now there are modern gifts recommended for just about every wedding anniversary, from the 1st (clocks) to the 100th (10-carat diamond).

 Although a few see giving gifts as a modern day trend, the exchanging of presents has been done for 100′s of years and the traditions behind giving gifts on special occasions are just as essential as the events themselves!